nrepl/piggieback/docs/architecture.md

 ### Optional ClojureScript

-Piggieback has no hard dependency on ClojureScript.
-The main namespace (`cider.piggieback`) uses a small `if-ns` macro to conditionally `(load ...)` one of two files at compile time: the real implementation (`piggieback_impl.clj`) when `cljs.repl` is on the classpath, or a no-op shim (`piggieback_shim.clj`) when it is not.
-Both files `(in-ns 'cider.piggieback)` and define the same vars, so consumers can load Piggieback unconditionally.
-This predates `requiring-resolve` and is a candidate for simplification (roadmap item S1).
+Piggieback has no hard dependency on ClojureScript, so tools can load it unconditionally.
+There are two namespaces:

+- `cider.piggieback` - the always-loadable public face.
+It requires only nREPL, holds the session-state dynamic vars (the part other middleware read by name), and exposes the public API as thin delegators.
+- `cider.piggieback.cljs` - the implementation, which requires the ClojureScript
+  compiler and holds the handlers.
+It is loaded lazily, on first use, and only when ClojureScript is on the classpath.

+`cider.piggieback` checks for ClojureScript by trying to `require` `cljs.repl` directly (not the implementation namespace, which would trigger a load cycle since the implementation requires `cider.piggieback` back).
+When ClojureScript is present, the public functions resolve their counterparts in `cider.piggieback.cljs` via `requiring-resolve` on first call; when it is absent, `wrap-cljs-repl` is a no-op and `cljs-repl` throws a clear "did you forget a dependency?" error (roadmap item S1).

 ## Lifecycle walkthroughs